markobilanovic/LoLMagesBuildHelper/README.md

 ##About
 LoL Mages Build Helper is project made as a submission for Riot API Challenge 2.0.</br>
-Category: Item Sets</br>
+Category: Item Sets</br></br>
+Purpose of this application is to help LoL players to learn which items should they buy in certain matchups, in different phases of the game.
+Because of the size of project, this website supports creation of item sets for mages only...for now.</br>
-Documentation is stored in documentation folder, but most of the explanation can be found on live site on About page (https://lol-mages-build-helper.herokuapp.com/about.html)</br>
+In documentation folder you can find Requirements Model and Class diagram, but most of the explanation can be found on live site on About page (https://lol-mages-build-helper.herokuapp.com/about.html)</br>

 ##Back end: